 - Local streets are the streets with in the subdivisions themselves.
 We plow these once the collectors are cleared and safe for travel.
 We typically do not spread salt on the local streets.

 - Cul-de-sacs/stub streets are the last to get attention.
 We will plow these with smaller pick-up trucks and direct the snow to areas in the cul-de-sac that are suitable for snow storage.
 Please make sure all items are removed from the cul-de-sacs such as: soccer goals, portable basketball hoops and any other miscellaneous items.

 There are many times when we have finished one classification of street and moved into another and Mother Nature decides to disrupt our plan.
 In these cases, as the major roads deteriorate, we will shift our attention back to them and then the cycle starts over.

 We make every attempt to have all the roads cleared within 24 hours after the snow event has ended.
 During most snow events our crews are working around the clock with trucks on the road 24 hours a day, sometimes for several days in a row.

 Clearing of Sidewalks

-Please remember that property owners are responsible for clearing the sidewalks in front of homes and businesses.
+Please remember that property owners are responsible for clearing two or more inches of snow, ice and other obstructions from the sidewalks in front of their homes and businesses.
 While the City plows certain sidewalks, this is done only once during a snow event.
 For snowfalls that last longer, please be sure to clear the walkways on your property – personal and business.
 We want to ensure our streets and sidewalks are safe for everyone using them.
 Many people use our sidewalks from children, to winter runners to those living with physical disabilities.

 We appreciate your help in keeping our pathways clear for everyone to use and enjoy!